enovision/ext-markdown-panel/README.md

 ### Nice to haves for the next version ###

 * Search function (somewhat difficult, for it has to load all the documents first)
-* Non html `img` tags to have a lightbox, border and size.
 * any other suggested nice to haves...

 ### Demo ###